ttm/equanimousScalefree/slides/enmcPresentation.md

 *Hubs boast*

-* Literature properties on the hubs:
+* Literature report properties on the hubs:
   - Attack and control of networks
   - Transport and communications
   - Aging of hubs

 * Considerations:
   - Hubs are few
-  - with trivial behavior
+  - with trivial behavior;
-  - Corruption, commitment
+  - Corruption, commitment;
-  - Peripherals and intermediary give external input
+  - Peripherals and intermediary give external input,
-  - Intermediary give structure and are authorities
+  - intermediary give structure and are authorities